Sparten-Ashvinee/dsnd_probability_v2-0.1/README.md

 ### Binomial Distribution
-The Binomial Distribution is a discrete probability distribution that models the number of successes in a fixed number of independent trials, each with the same probability of success. meaning it deals with distinct or separate values (e.g., 0, 1, 2, ...).
+The Binomial Distribution is a discrete probability distribution that models the number of successes in a fixed number of independent trials, each with the same probability of success.
-Binomial: Used for discrete events with fixed trials and success/failure outcomes.
+It means that it deals with distinct or separate values (e.g., 0, 1, 2, ...).
+Used for discrete events with fixed trials and success/failure outcomes.

 ### Gaussian Distribution
 The Gaussian Distribution, commonly known as the Normal Distribution, is a continuous probability distribution characterized by its bell-shaped curve.
 It is widely used due to the Central Limit Theorem, which states that the sum of a large number of independent random variables tends to be normally distributed, regardless of their original distribution. meaning it deals with a continuum of values (e.g., all real numbers).
-Gaussian: Used for continuous data where the distribution tends to cluster around a mean.Gaussian: Used for continuous data where the distribution tends to cluster around a mean.
+It is used for continuous data where the distribution tends to cluster around a mean.

 ### Project Structure
 ```